klee/klee/tools/klee-stats/README.md

         _, Treal, SCov, SUnc, _, Ts, Tcex, Tf, Tr
 Stats: maxMem, avgMem, maxStates, avgStates
 ```
-We should also add the version of klee-stats currently being run.
-This need

 ### 2. Add Output Labels